cybertec-postgresql/pgwatch2/README.md

 ## Warning / notice on using metric fetching helpers

 * When installing some "helpers" and laters doing a binary PostgreSQL upgrade via `pg_upgrade`, this could result in some error messages thrown.
 Then just drop those failing helpers on the "to be upgraded" cluster and re-create them after the upgrade process.

 * Starting from Postgres v10 helpers are mostly not needed (only for PL/Python ones getting OS statistics) - there are available some special monitoring roles like "pg_monitor", that are exactly meant to be used for such cases where we want to give access to all Statistics Collector views without any other "superuser behaviour".
 See [here](https://www.postgresql.org/docs/current/default-roles.html) for documentation on such special system roles.
+Note that currently most out-of-the-box metrics first rely on the helpers as v10 is relatively new still, and only when fetching fails, direct access with the "Privileged SQL" is tried.

 * For gathering OS statistics (CPU, IO, disk) there are helpers and metrics provided, based on the "psutil" Python package...but from user reports seems the package behaviour differentiates slightly based on the Linux distro / Kernel version used, so small adjustments might be needed there (e.g. remove a non-existen column).
 Minimum usable Kernel version required is 3.3.
 Also note that SQL helpers functions are currently defined for Python 2, so for Python 3 you need to change the `LANGUAGE plpythonu` part.